7 Day Trips from Ogden to Beat the Heat

 1. DRIVE THE MIRROR LAKE HIGHWAY

 This 42-mile scenic byway along State Route 150 is home to plenty of campgrounds and picnic areas, as well as several lakes, waterfalls, and hikes to stop at.
 Starting in Kamas and ending at the border of Wyoming, the highway crests high in the Uinta Mountains at 10,715 feet, where it's quite a few degrees cooler than the Ogden valley.
-Once you arrive at Mirror Lake, there's plenty of trails for hiking and biking.
-Take a swim, SUP or canoe out on the lake, but don't pass up the chance to pack a lunch and relax at the water's edge.
+Once you arrive at Mirror Lake, there are plenty of trails for hiking and biking.
+Take a swim, SUP, or canoe out on the lake, but don't pass up the chance to pack a lunch and relax at the water's edge.

 2. ENJOY THE VIEWS AT SNOWBASIN